gravitational/teleport/rfd/0173-terraform-machine-id.md

 #### The existing advanced user

 > I am an existing Teleport user who uses Terraform to manage my Teleport resources.
-> I want to protect about IDP compromise with MFA4A while keeping my Terraform pipeline working.
+> I want to protect against IDP compromise with MFA4A while keeping my Terraform pipeline working.
 > My Terraform code is commited in a git repo and applied in CI pipelines, either via a CI runner (GitHub
 > Actions/GitLab CI) or via a dedicated service (Terraform Cloud/Spacelift).